Soweto-CodeTribe/TimeManagementSystemAdmin/README.md

 4. **Environment Configuration**

-   Create a `.env` file in the project root and add the following variables:
+   Create a `.env` file in the project root and add your Firebase credentials:
    ```env
    # Firebase Configuration
    VITE_API_KEY=your_firebase_api_key